-Years later, I realized the professional roadmap I has set for myself required a well rounded Tech Engineer portfolio and 1–2 programming skills would be ideal.
-I’ve also had a number of struggles improving my development skills as my learning curve is rather steep.
+But years later, I realized the professional roadmap I has set for myself required a well-rounded tech engineering portfolio and 1–2 programming skills would be ideal.

 Jack Ma once joked;